JayZeeDesign/reddit-test/reddit01/instructions/instructions.md

   - Do not specify the JSON output structure directly in the prompt.
 - **Concurrency**:
   - Run the categorization process concurrently for multiple posts to improve performance.
+- **Response Parsing**:
+  - Use `zodResponseFormat` from `openai/helpers/zod` to ensure proper response formatting.
+  - Parse the OpenAI API response correctly, typically using `JSON.parse()` on the response content.

 ### 5. UI/UX Details